fermyon/developer/content/cloud/noops-sql-db.md

 sqlite_databases = ["default"]
 ```

 The new database file (`sqlite_db.db`) is created in your application's `.spin` folder when you deploy this Spin application.
-The database persists Spin application invocations and updates.
+The database persists across Spin application invocations and updates.
 The database is empty and can optionally have tables and data added using the following step.

 ## Tables and Data Locally (Optional)